mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 }
 ```

-When users request static files from the `/uploads` path, the `location /uploads { ... }` block allows Nginx to serve the files itself instead of forwarding the request to the flask-upload-demo backend.
-This is a common configuration, as Nginx can handle static files faster and more efficiently than the app backend.
+The `location /uploads { ... }` block allows Nginx to serve files from the `/uploads` folder directly instead of forwarding the request to the flask-upload-demo backend.
+This is a common configuration, as Nginx handles static files faster and more efficiently than the app backend.

 You can run the Nninx version of flask-upload-demo with the commands below: